miqueltubau/Wav2Pix/README.md

-## The Impact of Temporal Regularisation in Egocentric Saliency Prediction
+## Temporal Regularization of Saliency Maps in Egocentric Videos